Rokuazery/LoL-Assist/README.md

 <p align="center" styles="word-wrap: break-word;">
 LoL Assist is a tool designed to help League of Legends players improve their gameplay by automatically importing popular or commonly used runes and spells for their champions from external sources like <a href="https://www.metasrc.com">METAsrc</a> and <a href="https://u.gg">U.GG</a>.
 The program features a simple user interface that makes it easy to use.
 Additionally, the program offers an auto-accept matchmaking feature, which allows players to accept matches without having to worry about missing out when the match found.
 Overall, LoL Assist is a helpful tool that can save players time and effort in selecting the right runes and spells for their champions, allowing them to focus on playing the game.

 If you find LoL Assist useful, please consider supporting me and the project by giving it a star.
-It would mean a lot to me! 😄❤️<br> <a href="https://github.com/Rokuazery/LoL-Assist/releases/latest">Download the latest release</a></p>
+It would mean a lot to me! 😄❤️</p>

 <div align="center">
+You can get the latest release of LoL Assist by clicking the following link: <a href="https://github.com/Rokuazery/LoL-Assist/releases/latest">Download here</a>.
 <h3>Features</h3>
 <p>
 • Auto import runes<br>